 "It's a shock, you know?
 I mean, I knew the Sith were evil and all, but the reality of it kind of slaps you in the face."There's some times when playing a Video Game can be a little dehumanizing.
 After all, if your character is The Faceless, then there's no cinematic depiction of his grief that his Doomed Hometown was wiped off the map.
 And to the player who doesn't see it except if they possibly read the instruction manual, it's not that motivating.
 Enter the Player Punch.
 The script gives our hero a sidekick or supporting character who is given a good degree of characterization or is just plain adorable.
-Over time, the player begins to take a liking to them when suddenly BAM!
+Over time, the player begins to take a liking to them when suddenly — BAM!
 The villain displays a startling Kick the Dog moment in killing them off (usually in a non-resurrectable Plotline Death), or worse, forcing the player to kill them by kidnapping them and turning them into a Tragic Monster.
 It isn't just personal now for the character.
-The player has been drawn into the situation because they liked Skippy the Adorable Airedale, and now that villain is going down.
-HARD.
-Alternatively, the developer can do this via a very sympathetic Anti-Villain (usually a type 4 such as a Noble Top Enforcer) by forcing the player to kill them, causing the player to question why did it have to end like this?
+The player has been drawn into the situation because they liked Skippy the Adorable Airedale, and now that villain is going down HARD.
+Alternatively, the developer can do this by forcing to the player to kill a sympathetic Anti-Villain (usually a type 4 such as a Noble Top Enforcer), which causing the player to question why did it have to end like this?
 Can also be utilized by making the villain into such a smug jerk that the player wants to rearrange his face, or by suddenly having a former ally commit a Face–Heel Turn.
-In unusually cruel and dark cases the player is simply punched without there being a villain, or anybody else, to blame and take revenge on.
+In unusually cruel and dark instances, the player is simply punched without the presence of a villain, or anybody else, to blame and take revenge on...
 Or even any other kind of positive resolution.
 See also Death by Newbery Medal, Dropped a Bridge on Him, Gut Punch, Stuffed into the Fridge.
 Macguffin Delivery Service is one way of doing this.
 Contrast Moral Myopia.
 Related to The Computer Shall Taunt You.
 Naturally, as a death trope, UNMARKED SPOILERS are below.

 — Mission Vao, Knights of the Old Republic